 Contact us to explore the possibilities of a training at your location?

-The training language is English
+The language spoken during the training is English (or Dutch).

 Participants work in the industry, service sector or health care.
 They are involved in evaluating safety incidents, quality problem and/or complaints.

-Each participants spends 12 hours attending the training and 2 hours on preparation.
+Each participants spends 14 hours attending the training and 2 hours on preparation.

 Participants say the following about the training: